techbrett/OfficeDocs-SkypeForBusiness/Teams/join-verification-check.md

 ### Not supported

-When participants from the following clients and platforms attend meetings that require a verificiation check, they join without completing the CAPTCHA challenge:
+When participants from the following clients and platforms attend meetings that require a verification check, they join without completing the CAPTCHA challenge:

 **Clients:** Cloud Video Interop (CVI), Azure Communication Services (ACS) platform, MTR Android devices